 Balance of Trade

-A bank draft is a form 01 cheque or a bill of exchanged drawn by one bank upon another directing to pay a certain sum of money.
-Any person can buy a draft from his bank payable at required places.
+A bank draft is a form 01 cheque or a bill of exchange drawn by one bank upon another directing to pay a certain sum of money.
+Any person can buy a draft from his bank payable at the required places.
 This is a convenient means of remitting money.

 It is a marine insurance term, which signifies an unlawful or fraudulent act, or gross and culpable negligence of the master or crew of a ship in violation of his duty as such and to the prejudice of the owners or chatterers.

-Trade between persons, organizations or countries occurred on the basis of exchange of one commodity by another, is called barter trade.
+Trade between persons, organizations, or countries that occurred on the basis of the exchange of one commodity by another, is called barter trade.